 Major taxa studied: Terrestrial vertebrates.

-Methods: We use a trait-based model of pairwise trophic interactions, trained independently on four different terrestrial vertebrate food webs (Canadian tundra, Serengeti, alpine south-eastern Pyrenees, and entire Europe) and assess the ability of each instance of the model to predict alternative food webs.
-We test how well predictions recover individual predator-prey interactions as well as higher level food web properties across geographical locations.
+Methods: We train trait-based models of pairwise trophic interactions on four independent vertebrate food webs (Canadian tundra, Serengeti, alpine south-eastern Pyrenees, and entire Europe) and evaluate how well these models predict pairwise interactions and network properties for each of the set of food webs.

-Results: We find that, given enough phylogenetic and environmental similarities between food webs, trait-based models predict most interactions and their absence correctly (AUC > 0.82), even across highly contrasting environments.
-However, network metrics were less well-predicted than single interactions by our models.
-Predicted food webs were more connected, less modular, and had higher mean trophic levels than observed.
+Results: We find that, overall, trait-based models predict most interactions and their absence correctly, even across highly contrasting environments.
+Performance declined with environmental and phylogenetic distance from within food webs (AUC > 0.90) to the strong contrast of the tundra-Serengeti (AUC > 0.75).
+Network metrics were less well-predicted than single interactions by our models with predicted food webs being more connected, less modular, and with higher mean trophic levels than observed.

 Main conclusions: Theory predicts that the variability observed in food webs can be explained by differences in trait distributions and trait-matching relationships.
-The generality of trait-matching relationships across regions and ecosystems suggests that food webs vary spatially primarily through changes in trait distributions.
-However, food webs are more than the sum of their parts, and predicting ecological networks will require a modelling approach that simultaneously address trophic interactions and the structure of food webs across time and space.
+The finding that trait-based models can predict many trophic interactions, even in contrasting environments, suggests that there are general constraints on interactions and that trait-based methods can serve as a first approximation of food webs in unknown areas.
+However, food webs are more than the sum of their parts, and predicting network attributes will likely require models that simultaneously predict individual interactions and community constraints.

 Key Words: ecological predictions; food web; model transferability; terrestrial vertebrates; trait matching; trophic interactions